twigphp/Twig-extensions/doc/imgAlt.rst

 Optional argument
 -----------------

-* ``minimalLenght``: The minimal lenght of word to keep to build the alt string.
+* ``minimalLenght``: The minimal length of word to keep to build the alt string.
 Default 4